heydenb/self-healing/README.md

 Provide the cluster name, region, and project.

-Please note that the Keptn install command does offer other platforms as well.
+Please note that the Keptn install command does offer support for other platforms as well.
 A list of all supported platforms can be retrieved by executing `keptn install --help` .

 The installation will take about **5 minutes** to perform.